kubernetes-sigs/external-dns/docs/tutorials/nodes.md

 The node source adds an `A` record per each node `externalIP` (if not found, any IPv4 `internalIP` is used instead).
 It also adds an `AAAA` record per each node IPv6 `internalIP`.
 The TTL of the records can be set with the `external-dns.alpha.kubernetes.io/ttl` node annotation.
+The FQDN template includes a function to replace all `.` with `-` in the node name, which is useful for cloud providers that include dots in the node name.

 ## Manifest (for cluster without RBAC enabled)